nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">April 2008</h2>

-> I am starting my PhD with Prof. Hinrich Schütze at IMS-Stuttgart where I will be preliminarily working with Alex Fraser and Helmut Schmid on Hindi-Urdu statistical machine translation.
+> I am starting my PhD with Prof. Hinrich Schütze at IMS-Stuttgart where I will be preliminarily working with Alex Fraser and Helmut Schmid.
+I started working on the <a href="https://alt.qcri.org/~ndurrani/pubs/SpaceOmission.pdf"> Space Omission Problem in Urdu Script for MT. </a>

 ***